Azure/trusted-internet-connection/README.md

 #### Log Analytics workspace

 Some organizations separate log collection into areas of responsibility.
 Azure AD logs may be sent to a Log Analytics workspace managed by an Identity team while network logs are sent to a separate Log Analytics workspace managed by the network team.
 The Log Analytics workspace in Figure 1 is depicted as a single workspace to simplify the diagram and for the scenarios outlined in this guide to reduce resource complexity.

+If multiple Log Analytics workspaces are used, then multiple Automation Accounts must be deployed, one Automation Account per Log Analytics workspace.

 #### App Registration vs. Managed Identity